bbatsov/batsov.com/_posts/2022-06-09-modern-emacs-redux.md

 Here's a bit more food for thought - how much resources have Microsoft, one of the biggest companies in the world, invested in making VS Code a success?
 Is it realistic to expect that any community of volunteers can match those?

-I'm also fairly certain that if our definition of innovation gets reduced to "copy features/behavior" from the popular editors of the day we would never see new ground-breaking tools like `org-mode`, `magit`, SLIME, CIDER, etc.
+I'm also fairly certain that if our definition of innovation gets reduced to "copy features/behavior from the popular editors of the day" we would never see new ground-breaking tools like `org-mode`, `magit`, SLIME, CIDER, etc.[^2]

 So, instead of chasing wild geese, I'd rather focus on improvement efforts that make Emacs better, while preserving its essence.